UniMath/agda-unimath/src/foundation/retracts-of-maps.lagda.md

 ### Equivalences are closed under retracts of maps

-Note that the higher coherence of a retract of maps is not needed.
+We may observe that the higher coherence of a retract of maps is not needed.

 ```agda
 module _